Alhamoodmohammadali/ERP_SOLER/README.md

     cd erp-backend
     ```
 2. Configure the database connection in `appsettings.json`.
-3. Run SQL scripts from `sql-scripts/` to set up the database.
+3. Run the SQL scripts in `sql-scripts/` to set up the database.
 4. Build and run the project:
     ```bash
     dotnet restore